Brianna1915403/code-name-story/README.md

 ```
 ### **Story 007**
 #### **Card:** As a reader or writer, I can logout.
+#### **Conversation** The log out will make so the session variables associated with the user will be destroyed.
+#### **Conformity** A logged in user, the user clicks logout and is brought to the home page.
+When trying to access restricted sections like ‘Create’ they are denied access and are asked to login.
 ```php
     //Logout method in the LoginController.
     function logout(){